jacobf18/neuroevolution/README.md

 # Neuroevolition Repo
 This is a place for all of my neuroevolution experiments.
-This is where I will test novel ideas (even the very idea of novelty itself).

 # Contents
 1. MultiNEAT